-Summary of proposed changes
+Summary of Proposed Changes

-- Deregulate private practice by removing section 32 of the bylaws and replacing with bylaw that reflects that a Registered Social Worker or Social Worker Candidate can engage in a private practice and must be a member in good standing and only engage in private practice in the areas where they are competent to provide the social work services. - 2.
-Through regulations expand the practice of social work to include a unique clinical scope of practice. - 3.
+- 1. Deregulate private practice by removing section 32 of the bylaws and replacing with bylaw that reflects that a Registered Social Worker or Social Worker Candidate can engage in a private practice and must be a member in good standing and only engage in private practice in the areas where they are competent to provide social work services. - 2.
+Seek amendments to the Social Workers Act to update the practice of social work to include a unique clinical scope of practice. - 3.
 Through regulations restrict the practice of clinical social work to ensure that only those who are qualified and competent to practice clinical social work are permitted to do so.
-Entry to practice would be through: - a.
-Completion of MSW or equivalent degree. - b.
-Demonstrated academic course work that aligns with scope of clinical practice (or formal or informal professional development that is equivalent to academic course work). - c.
-A defined period of supervision. - d.
-(If possible) Legislative changes to protect the title of Registered Clinical Social Worker.
+Entry to practice would be through:

+- a.
+Completion of MSW or equivalent degree.

+- Demonstrated academic course work that aligns with scope of clinical practice (or formal or informal professional development that is equivalent to academic course work).

+- c.
+A defined period of supervision.

+- d.
+Seek legislative changes to protect the title of Registered Clinical Social Worker.

 - 4. Policy that would allow for the grandparenting of social workers currently practising with the clinical scope of practice.

 - 5. New Standards of Practice specific to clinical social work that provide a guide to the knowledge, skills, judgment, and attitudes that are needed to practise safely.
-They describe what each clinical social work is accountable and responsible for in practice.
+They describe what each clinical social worker is accountable and responsible for in practice.

 - a.
 Knowledge and competence.

 - b.
 The use of assessments.

 - c.
 Professional boundaries.

 - d.
 Anti-racism.

 - e.
 Services to clients with disabilities.

 - f.
 Specialized practice skills.

 - g.
 Professional environments.

 - h.
 Documentation.

 - i.
 Professional development.

-Scope of review
+Scope of Review

-To achieve its objectives the clinical committee committed to exploring core values, areas of practice and the knowledge needed to be an effective clinical social work practitioner.
+To achieve its objectives the Clinical Committee committed to exploring core values, areas of practice and the knowledge needed to be an effective clinical social work practitioner.
 This included exploring the key attributes that inform the professional identity, including an exploration of: